 Perry: Matt and I, and I think the whole band, really, at some level, currently and in our earlier years come from an affinity for music that is social justice-minded, social justice-informed, politically informed, informed in all kinds of of ways.
 All the bands that really influenced us the most, if you look at them, all took a stand and used their platform to raise visibility about all kinds of issues, whether it was the environment, whether it was political prisoners, voting rights, gun control, many different issues.

-Whatever platform we have, and certainly at the time that we wrote the song, and my involvement in a case of a of a wrongful conviction and somebody who’d been serving, at that point, two and a half decades in prison, it was natural for us to want to sort of follow in that pattern and and sort of do what the bands that influenced us always tried to do throughout their careers.
+Whatever platform we have, and certainly at the time that we wrote the song, and my involvement in a case of a wrongful conviction and somebody who’d been serving, at that point, two and a half decades in prison, it was natural for us to want to sort of follow in that pattern and sort of do what the bands that influenced us always tried to do throughout their careers.
 So that was what we were trying to accomplish.
 It’s no accident that we put Tyree Wallace’s name in the name of the song.

 What’s really remarkable about it, and I think we knew this, is that someday we felt, you know, desiderata free, Tyree Wallace, where the word free is a sort of and a call to action could actually be turned into, ideally an adjective, where he would be a free Tyree Wallace, and as we sit here today, as of Nov.
 4, he is.
 So the meaning of the song has evolved in the most perfect way that we could ever have anticipated.